mliebelt/pgn-viewer/plan.md

   * inserted as the first move of a new variation, if the current move has variations.
   * just done, if there is a next move of the main line of in the variations that matches that move.
 This move is then selected.
   Every time a move is done, the move is added to the moves display, and then the new move is selected then.

+The following structure is needed, so that the variation management is possible:

+* The variations have to be a part of the move, which means that adding a variation div after the move is not sufficient.
+It has to be part of the move.
+By adding moves (addMove in PGN and on the board), the moves are added after the current move.
+If that move has variations, the variations will go to the end, if they are not part of the current move.
+* It should be checked if it necessary to build the variation array like it was done in the past.
+The first move should be added in the variation-array, but the rest of the moves don't have to be part of it.
+It is just sufficient that the move is linked to the previous one and vice versae.

 ##### Annotations